masher92/GEOG_5790/Practical8-NLTK/ReadMe.md

 ## Project 8 - NLTK - Natural Language Toolkit

 Natural language processing of the poem "The Wasteland" by T.S.Elliot.
-Intention is to extract proper nouns from the poem and where these correspond to geocodeable places to tag them on a map.
+Extracts proper nouns from the poem.
+Creates a map using Google Geocoding API showing the whereabouts of locations mentioned in the poem.

 Current state:
 * Poem parsed and split into tokens.